ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

 produces assignments that are identical to, or merely variations on, someone else’s work.
-It will therefore be understood that all assignments submitted to faculty of the Department of Computer Science are to be the original work of the student submitting the assignment, and should be signed in accordance with the provisions of the Honor Code.
+It will therefore be understood that all assignments submitted to faculty of the Department of Computer and Information Science are to be the original work of the student submitting the assignment, and should be signed in accordance with the provisions of the Honor Code.
 Appropriate action will be taken when assignments give evidence that they were